Warming Up Your IP Addresses Automatically

 For example, if the rate is 1,000 messages/hour and 24,000 messages are sent, they will be queued and sent out evenly over 24 hours.
 The first messages received are the first ones sent out.

-The throttling rate can be changed as desired to manually warm up an IP address and fix problems with tarnished IP reputation.
+The throttling rate can be changed to manually warm up an IP address and fix problems with tarnished IP reputation.

 Note: